Home

 MH53 Into an Antenna - Starboard View This video shows a different view of a Pave Low coming to grief when it hit one of the ships aerial antennas.

-Info from a former HC-4 Pilot::
+New Info 9/23/07, from a former HC-4 Pilot::

 "I thought you might like some clarification about these two videos.
 The MH53 Pave Low involved in the mishap is from the 21st Special Operations Squadron from Mildenhall, England.
 They were conducting operations to/from the USS LaSalle when they drifted a wee bit too close to the ships antennas."